vche/borgweb/README.md

 TODO:
-* The log reading page is currently broken and will be fixed shortly
-* Direct links to the related logs will be linked from the backup page
+* Add links to logs to each backup (currently only the most recent one has is linked)
 * Async backup scan to improve loading
 * Manually run a backup script when configured